Joachim Maj

-Joachim Maj (1932-2019) was an international speedway rider from Poland.
+Joachim Maj (21 August 1932 – 20 April 2019) was an international speedway rider from Poland.

 Speedway career

+Maj reached the 1958 European Final as part of the 1958 Individual Speedway World Championship.

 Maj reached the final of the Speedway World Team Cup in the 1962 Speedway World Team Cup where he won a bronze medal.

+Maj was part of the Górnik/ROW Rybnik team that dominated the Team Speedway Polish Championship during the 1960s and were rewarded with a United Kingdom tour in 1965.